orbatschow/kontext/README.md

 ### Context

 Switch between a context by just calling the binary, without any arguments.
 It will read your current kubeconfig file and list all available options.
-To get more information about setting and getting a context run:

 ### Groups